List of Liberty ships (F): Franz Boas

 was built by Bethlehem Fairfield Shipyard.
 Her keel was laid on 3 September 1943.
 She was launched as Franz Boas on 26 September and delivered as Sammex on 5 October.
 To the MoWT under Lend-Lease, operated under the management of General Steam Navigation Company.
 Sold in 1947 to Sheaf Steam Shipping Co. and renamed Sheaf Mead.
 Operated under the management of W. A. Souter & Co.
 Sold in 1952 to Gerontas Compania Navigation, Panama and renamed Gerontas.
 Operated under the management of A. Lusi Ltd. Driven onto a sandbank off Cardross, United Kingdom on 21 December 1954.
 Management transferred to G. Lemos Bros. in 1956.
 Ran aground off Gdynia Poland on 24 August 1959 whilst of a voyage from Vitoria to Gdynia.
 Refloated on 27 August, declared a constructive total loss.
 She was scrapped at Hendrik-Ido-Ambacht, Netherlands in 1959.

 Franz Sigel

 was built by Permanente Metals Corporation.
 Her keel was laid on 27 January 1944.
 She was launched on 15 February and delivered on 24 February.
 Built for the WSA, she was operated under the management of Interocean Steamship Corp.
 Sold in 1947 to Waterman Steamship Corp., Mobile and renamed Governor O'Neal.
 Sold in 1948 to Seafarer Steamship Corp. and renamed Seafair.
 Operated under the management of Orion Shipping & Trading Co.
 Sold in 1957 to Intercontinental Liberties Inc. and placed under the management of Maritime Overseas Corp.
 Sold in 1962 to Crusader Tramp Ships Inc. and renamed Smith Crusader.
 Operated under the management of Earl J. Smith & Co.
-She was scrapped at El Ferrol in September 1964.
+She was scrapped at Ferrol in September 1964.